-Minimally invasive surgery does not apply to any one particular type of surgery.
-The goal of this type of surgery is to achieve the same effect as with traditional surgery, but to do so through small incisions.
-This also involves less trauma to muscles as surgery is sometimes done through small tubes.
-There are minimally invasive techniques for several spinal surgeries, including discectomies, laminectomies, artificial disc replacement and fusion.
+Minimally invasive spinal surgery does not apply to any one particular type of surgery.
+The goal of this type of spinal surgery is to achieve the same effect as with traditional surgery, but to do so through small incisions.
+This also involves less trauma to muscles.
+Surgery is sometimes done through small tubes.
+There are minimally invasive techniques for several spinal surgeries, including discectomy and fusion.
+However, this method cannot be applied to all patients.
 Often, a minimally invasive method of placing pedicle screws and rods is combined with a traditional fusion.
-However, this method cannot be used for all patients.

-Once you have decided to have surgery, you should expect the following before your procedure:
+Once you have decided to have spinal surgery, the following events take place:

 - A medical examination.

 - You may be asked to have a neurological or psychological examination.

 - If taking aspirin or anti-inflammatory medications daily, stop these medications at least one week before surgery.